 If this is the case, then larger companies might consider scraping forums or the comment sections of sites relevant to their products.
 Anywhere their customers hang out online and talk about their products and brands information can be salvaged and compiled.
 Then, you can go through a similar breakdown by keyword and put together a net of common language associated with a particular brand, giving you a very strong indication of what your customers actually think.
 With this approach and the right take on processing your data, it should be easy to identify problem areas that you need to look into and fix.
 Then if necessary you can get to work making the relevant changes – so everyone knows you’re a company that knows what its customers want.
 Like reviews, this kind of scraping could be easily automated so that you have real time feedback at your fingertips whenever you want it.

 Ultimately reputation management is a case of giving the people what they want – be that a stronger product, a better price, or someone to listen and respond to their concerns directly and promptly.
 In all cases web scraping can be an invaluable tool to not only save you time, but to help aim your customer interaction so it hits the right spot every time.
 The traditional way of looking at business reputation is that it takes a long time to build.
 While this is still true, utilising data harvesting techniques can smooth that process immensely, helping you quickly build a brand strong enough to last.

 Hopefully this has given you some ideas to help your business grow.
-If you want to discuss projects like this or any other scraping job, please fill out this form and we’ll get back to you within 24 hours.
-Happy scraping!
+If you want to discuss projects like this or any other scraping job, please contact us and we’ll get back to you within 24 hours.
+Happy scraping